sahithyandev/s3/src/content/docs/data-communication-networking/04-signals.md

 Data rate can be increased by increasing the number of signal components, to some extent.

+As the number of signal variations increases, the difference between each symbol becomes smaller and makes it hard to distinguish them at the receiver, especially in noisy environments.

 ### Sampling

 Converting an analog signal to digital by observing the signal at regular intervals.